The Onyx Family

 The Onyx Family is an American family best known for posting family vlogs on their YouTube channels, The Onyx Family and Onyx Kids.
 In 2021, they starred in the YouTube Red Originals series, The Onyx Family Dinner Show, which is part of the $100 million YouTube Black Voices Fund.

 YouTube career

-The Onyx Family started their career on YouTube in 2015, has more than 7 million YouTube subscribers and over 4.7 billion total views (across both channels) by as of July 2025.
+The Onyx Family started their career on YouTube in 2015, has more than 7 million YouTube subscribers and over 4.7 billion total views (across both channels) as of July 2025.
 The family of six, which consists of parents Mirthell and Rita Onyx, along with their four kids Shalom, Sinead, Sade (Shasha) and Shiloh, who would do challenges, vlogs, and comedy sketches.

 Work with PocketWatch

 In 2019, The Onyx Family signed a deal with PocketWatch to launch Onyx Monster Mysteries, a 12-episode animated series.
 In October 2020, PocketWatch partnered with Shine Global to produce Onyx Family Dinner show, Onyx Family Dinner show, a new YouTube Original talk show featuring the Onyx family that hosts weekly dinner guests.
 The program is a part of YouTube's "#YouTubeBlack Voices Fund" and was executive produced by Keith Brown, Albie Hecht, Chris Williams and the Onyx family.